hody-chang/hody-chang.github.io/_pages/about.md

 ---
 layout: about
-title: Kwok Ho Hody Chang
+title: about
 permalink: /
-subtitle: PhD Student at The University of British Columbia <a href='#'></a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: PhD Student in Mathematics at UBC.

 profile:
   align: right